ablaom/MLJTuning.jl/README.md

-The `setup` function is for initializing the mutable `state` of the tuning algorithm (needed, by the algorithm's `models!` method; see below).
+The `setup` function is for initializing the mutable `state` of the tuning algorithm (needed, by the algorithm's `models!` method; see below) and an empty history object.
 The `state` generally stores, at the least, the range or some processed version thereof.
 In momentum-based gradient descent, for example, the state would include the previous hyperparameter gradients, while in GP Bayesian optimization, it would store the (evolving) Gaussian processes.

 If a variable is to be reported as part of the user-inspectable history, then it should be written to the history instead of stored in